structurizr/structurizr.github.io/dsl/plugins/index.md

 }
 ```

+## Installation

 The compiled plugin packaged as a JAR file (plus any other JAR dependencies) should be placed in a directory named `plugins` next to your DSL file.

+## Usage

 You can then use your plugin from the DSL using the `!plugin` keyword.

  ```
  workspace {